 The Company is listed on the Toronto Stock Exchange ("TSX") in Canada, having the trading symbol AOT.
-The Company is also trading on the OTCQX market in the U.S. (symbol: AOTVF) and the Frankfurt Stock Exchange in Germany (symbol: BHQ).
+The Company is also trading on the OTCQX market in the U.S. (symbol: AOTVF).

 The address of the Company's corporate office and principal place of business is #1050 - 1095 West Pender Street, Vancouver, British Columbia, V6E 2M6, Canada.